eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 Bidirectional track usage is modeled by two edges that have their geometries exactly reversed and using the attribute `spreadType="center"`.
 This will result in lane geometries that are overlayed exactly.
-These edges are referred to as *superposed* (alternatively as bidirecticional rail edges).
+These edges are referred to as *superposed* (alternatively as bidirectional rail edges).
 In the .net.xml file these edges are marked with `bidi="<REVERSE_EDGE_ID>"` but this is a generated attribute and not to be set by the user.

-When Rail signals are placed at both ends of a bidrectional track they will restrict it's usage to one direction at a time.
+When Rail signals are placed at both ends of a bidirectional track they will restrict it's usage to one direction at a time.

 ### Bidirectional rails in [sumo-gui](../sumo-gui.md)

 sumo-gui automatically shows only one of both edges to avoid duplicate drawing of cross-ties.
-The visualisation option *show lane direction* can be used to identifiy superposed edges. (arrows in both directions will be show).
+The visualisation option *show lane direction* can be used to identify superposed edges. (arrows in both directions will be show).

 ### Working with bidirectional tracks in [netedit](../netedit.md)

-- To show both edges that constitute a bidirectional track, activate edge visualisation otpion *spread superposed*.
+- To show both edges that constitute a bidirectional track, activate edge visualisation option *spread superposed*.
 Both edges will be drawn narrower and with a side-offset to make them both visible without overlap.
 - To find (and highlight) all bidirectional tracks, use [attribute